Driving in the United States: Traffic signs

 To convey the message immediately, the roadway signs in the US use symbols rather than words.
-The use of symbols is not bothered by any language barriers, and can be instant communication for drivers and pedestrians in order to manage the transportation and the traffic safety.
+The use of symbols avoids any language barriers, and can be instant communication for drivers and pedestrians in order to manage the transportation and the traffic safety.
 According to Federal Highway Administration, it states “the color of roadway signs is an important indicator of the information they contain.
 The use of red on signs is limited to stop, yield, and prohibition signs.
 A white background indicates a regulatory sign; yellow conveys a general warning message; green shows permitted traffic movements or directional guidance; fluorescent yellow/green indicates pedestrian crossings and school zones; orange is used for warning and guidance in roadway work zones; coral is used for incident management signs; blue indicates road user services, tourist information, and evacuation routes; and brown is for guidance to sites of public recreation or cultural interest.
 Sign shape can also alert roadway users to the type of information displayed on a sign.
 Traffic regulations are conveyed in signs that are rectangular with the longer direction vertical or square.
 Additional regulatory signs are octagons for stop and inverted triangles for yield.
 Diamond-shaped signs signify warnings.
 Rectangular signs with the longer direction horizontal provide guidance information.
 Pentagons indicate school zones.
 A circular sign warns of a railroad crossing."